verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-## Field module events
+## Field Module Events

-These events are triggered by built-in field modules as they initialize, update, and react to user input.
+These events are triggered by built-in field modules as they initialise, update, and react to user input.

 ### `checkbox-radio`

-#### The `formie:field:checkbox-radio:init` event
+#### The `formie:field:checkbox-radio:init` Event

 The event that is triggered after the checkbox-radio field module is ready to manage option state in the field.